WayScience/phenotypic_profiling/README.md

 ## Data

-Specific data download/preprocessing instructions are available t: https://github.com/WayScience/mitocheck_data.
+Specific data download/preprocessing instructions are available at: https://github.com/WayScience/mitocheck_data.
 This repository downloads labeled single-cell data from a specific version of the [mitocheck_data](https://github.com/WayScience/mitocheck_data) repository.
 For more information see [0.download_data/](0.download_data/).